egberts/egberts.github.io-src/content/articles/pelican-python-debugging.md

 Do not use tilde ("~") in any of your pathspec.

-Pelican hanadles path relatively from your current working directory.
+Pelican handles path relatively from your current working directory.
 Make sure that `plugins` and `content` is in your working directory.

-Alternatively, you can use abolute pathspecs like in:
+Alternatively, you can use absolute pathspecs like in:
                    /home/user/admin/websites/example.test/debug-table/content \
                    -o /home/user/admin/websites/example.test/debug-table/output \
                    -s /home/user/admin/websites/example.test/debug-table/pelicanconf.py